hyosung11/Launch-School/journal.md

 16:43 In the Coding Tips 2 section and there's some dense material here regarding not mutating the caller during iteration.

 17:21 Finished review of JS101 Lesson 2.
 Ready to make dinner.
 Maybe take the quiz after dinner, maybe not.
 I need to look at RPS bonus features.
 There's some good stuff to learn.

+18:29 After dinner.
+I don't want to take the quiz right now, but I do want to do some small problems.